contact-nat/restlet-sites/modules/com.restlet/tech-doc/apispark/tutorials/05_document-restlet-api.md

 - directly from the code

 <!--

+INCLUDE THIS IN APISPARK USER GUIDE - INTROSPECTOR PAGE

 Here are key places to customize the documentation from the code:

 - general characteristics fof the API from the ```ContactsApplication``` class.